-Click here to visit our meeting page for UltraPath XXI (Sept 30th – Oct 4th) and register today!
+Click here to visit our meeting page for UltraPath XXI (Sept 30th – Oct 4th)- REGISTRATION IS NOW CLOSED.

 The Society for Ultrastructural Pathology (SUP) is a nonprofit international organization of electron microscopists whose interest and purpose are to examine and disseminate information on the fine structure (micro- and nanometer level) of cells and tissues.
 Formed in 1986, the Society fosters the application of electron microscopy in the diagnosis and research of diseases, and its meetings are an opportunity for the exchange of ultrastructural and immunohistochemical information relevant to diagnostic pathology.
 The academic objectives of the Society are accomplished at its biennial international meeting, UltraPath, as well as through its journal, Ultrastructural Pathology.
 The SUP is also a Companion Society of the United States and Canadian Academy of Pathology (USCAP), and holds a Companion Meeting in conjunction with each yearly USCAP meeting.
 Membership is open to anyone with an interest in or desire to learn about cell architecture at the fine structural level; please see the membership page.